 Party-specific ballot

-If you voted in one party’s March primary, you must vote in that same party’s runoff
+If you voted in one party’s March primary, you must vote in that same party’s runoff.
+If you didn’t vote in March, you can pick either runoff.

 Democratic Runoff Guide → Republican Runoff Guide →